 - You’ve upgraded to a larger space that’s suddenly within your budget – yep, that also means some renovations are needed.

 - You’re ready to make the dream of owning a vacation property a reality, especially now that you can work remotely.

-These are all exciting scenarios, but knowing the BC market, finding a new home to buy or rent, or a property to build a house can be understandably challenging .
-During the search process, it can be tempting to get caught up in bidding wars, and in competitive housing markets, buyers often feel the pressure to move quickly and make seller-friendly offers, potentially with no subjects such as financing or inspections.
+These are all exciting scenarios, but knowing the BC market, finding a new home to buy or rent, or a property to build a house can be understandably challenging.
+During the search process, it can be tempting to get caught up in bidding wars, and in competitive housing markets (like BC has faced for years), buyers often feel the pressure to move quickly and make seller-friendly offers, potentially with no subjects such as financing or inspections.
 However, there are risks involved with making a subject-free offer which you can learn more about here.
 And even after you’ve found your home, it’s only the beginning; there’s everything that comes next, including the move.

 Preparing for the move

 Once you’ve found your new home, signing the paperwork is incredibly exciting, relieving and daunting, all at once.
 As soon as the ink dries, it’s time to start preparing for what comes next, and an important first step is setting up your home insurance.